Authors: Dr. Jean-Paul Rodrigue and Dr. Theo Notteboom

 However, the US Senate voted for the Panama route, in large part because of a sharp decrease in the asking price for the real estate and assets owned by the French New Panama Canal Company.
 Further, the completion of a trans-isthmian rail connection in Panama between 1904 and 1914 reinforced the appeal of Panama.
 In the late 1920s, just a decade after the Panama Canal was completed, US interest in the Nicaragua Canal resurged as capacity concerns over the Panama Canal would incite the consideration of a second interoceanic waterway.
 However, the plans to construct the Nicaragua Canal were shelved in 1931 due to a combination of factors.
-The Great Depression eased the fears for future capacity shortages at the Panama Canal and shifted investment priorities outside the United States.
+The Great Depression eased the fears of future capacity shortages at the Panama Canal and shifted investment priorities outside the United States.
 Furthermore, the enormous construction costs and fears over nearby active volcanoes (fuelled by some deadly eruptions in the late 1920s) were important deterring factors.

 From the late 19th century to the 21st century, the Nicaragua Canal option occasionally resurfaced, with various stakeholders expressing interest in constructing or financing the project.
 However, these interests never went further than surveys and feasibility studies that traced possible routes.

 2. The 21st Century Nicaragua Canal Project

 In 2013, the Nicaragua Canal option again came to the fore announcing that a 100-year concession had been signed with a Chinese company registered in Hong Kong (HKBD Group).
 In late 2014, a route was officially retained.
 The route is divided into two segments connecting Lake Nicaragua.
 The West Canal from the Pacific crosses the Isthmus of Rivas at Brito, a segment of about 26 km.
 One lock system is expected to be built midway along this segment.
 Then, Lake Nicaragua is used for 107 km.
 The East Canal connects Lake Nicaragua to the Caribbean Sea over 127 km and will also require the construction of a lock.
 On both sides of the expected canals, new ports were planned.